-The small bowel makes up three quarters of the digestive system, but cancers in this area are rare.
-Around 1,000 people in the UK are diagnosed with small bowel cancer each year.
+Cancers in the small bowel are rare.
+Around 1,500 people in the UK are diagnosed with small bowel cancer each year.

 We hope this information answers some of your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having your treatment.